YLiohenki/grader.js/README.md

 Create interactive gradient animation on any html element with this small (< 10kB) .js library.

-Currently (2016-September-15), only IE10+ supports gradients animation.
-This library allows you create gradient animation in IE9+, Chrome, FF, Opera with additional functionality (like multi-state support, animation loop, pause/resume, easy list of gradients animation etc.)

 **See the [demo site](https://yliohenki.github.io/grader.js)**.

 ### Static